maze2point0/create-pybossa-tasks/README.md

 - check if files are already stored in output directory and will only download tiles that do not exist in the directory (when script exits, e.g. due to connection error, it will start from where it failed and will not download all the tiles again)

 How to use the script create_tiles_grid.py:
-- example run: python get_tiles.py polygon_tiles_grid.shp directory_path
+- example run: python get_tiles.py polygon_tiles_grid.shp tiles_directory
 - two arguments mandatory:
 	- input file: e.g. polygon_tiles_grid.shp, polygon_tiles_grid.geojson, polygon_tiles_grid.kml, polygon_tiles_grid.csv
 	- output directory: e.g. directory_path